Jandiala Guru: History

 Previously, it was surrounded by a mud wall and had seven gates.
 Some of these gates or their outside remains can still be seen.

 The town has religious diversity.
 A number of popular and well visited religious places for Sikhs, Hindus, Jains and Muslims exist in and around the town.

 A historical Gurudwara of Baba Hundal (Baba Hundal Tap Asthan) is well known and well visited religious place.

-A crafts colony of Thatheras was established during the reign of Maharaja Ranjit Singh (1883) the great 19th Century Sikh Monarch, who encouraged skilled metal crafters from Kashmir to settle here.
+A crafts colony of Thatheras was established during the reign of Maharaja Ranjit Singh the great 19th Century Sikh Monarch, who encouraged skilled metal crafters from Kashmir to settle here.

 In 2014, the traditional brass and copper craft of utensil making among the Thatheras of Jandiala Guru got enlisted on the List of Intangible Cultural Heritage by UNESCO.
 After the listing, the Deputy Commissioner of Amritsar launched Project Virasat to revive this craft.

+Demographics

+The table below shows the population of different religious groups in Jandiala Guru city and their gender ratio, as of 2011 census.

 Politics

 The city is part of the Jandiala Assembly Constituency.